samplerepo-alt/Coursera-Coupon/README.md

 These Coursera deals are on a **strict time limit**.
 Once they expire:

-*   You may need to wait for the next seasonal sale
+*   You may need to wait for the next Coursera seasonal sale

 *   Prices will return to full (e.g., $399/year for Plus)